-linux_cxfsclient# uname -r
+linux\cxfsclient# uname -r

-- 3. (Optional) Verify that the node is running the supported level of SGI Foundation Software and (optionally) SGI ProPack, according to the CXFS for Linux release notes.
-For more information, see the Start Here for the supported versions of SGI Foundation Software and SGI ProPack.
+- 3. (Optional) Verify that the node is running the supported level of software, according to the CXFS for Linux release notes.
 Also install any required patches.
-See the releasenotes/README file for more information. - 4.
+See the releasences/README file for more information. - 4.
 If you had to install software in one of the above steps, reboot the system:

-linux_cxfsclient# /sbin/reboot
+linux\cxfsclient# /sbin/reboot